Supriya-uchinthala123/verp/project management/projects/doctype/project/help.md

 You can use project to:

-1. Track budgets (Purchase Orders, Invoices).
+1. Track budgets (purchased Orders, Invoices).
 2. Track material consumption.
 3. Create and assign tasks (and view them on a Gantt Chart).